Step One: Get from Mbeya to Malawi Border

 You will need to find a minibus (locally known as “matola”) to take you to either Karonga if you’re starting your trip in the north or Mzuzu (fare: 1000 MKW) if your next destination in Malawi is further south.

-To find the mini bus: walk out of the Malawian immigration building and head to your right.
-Once you passed, look to your right and you will see a hill.
+Finding the minibus: Walk out of the Malawian immigration building and head to your right, where you will see a little hill.
 Walk up the stairs to the top of the hill and the minibuses will be waiting there.
-If you can’t spot them, just ask someone and they will tell you 🙂 It’s better to ask an officer.
+If you can’t spot them, just ask someone and they will tell you where they are 🙂 It’s better to ask an officer.
 Even though a local might try to be helpful, some could also ask you for a small payment.

 You will likely have to wait a bit until the minibus is full.
 The way south is beautiful as it goes along the shores of Lake Malawi, you might even be able to spot baboons – choose a place next to the left window to make sure you can enjoy the landscape.